 A Level: Grade profile of BBB, including grade B in biology or physical education.

-BTEC: Grade profile of DDM from one of the following subjects; applied science, applied human biology, health and social care, sports and exercise science.
+BTEC: Grade profile of DDM from one of the following subjects; applied science, applied human biology, sports and exercise science - must include anatomy and physiology unit.
 This can be achieved from either an Extended Diploma or a combination of smaller BTEC qualifications.

 Tariff: Other Level 3 qualifications are accepted at UCB for entrance and a minimum of 128 UCAS Tariff points will be required from a vocationally relevant subject matter.
 To find out if you are suitable to apply to UCB please contact admissions on 0121 604 1040 or email email@example.com.

 Access to Higher Education Diploma: 128 UCAS Tariff points including a minimum of 15 Level 3 credits at Distinction in one of the following subjects; health science, health professional, biomedical science, biosciences, science, science for health practitioners

 GCSE/IGCSE maths, English language and science grades A*-C/9-4